apache/pulsar/site2/docs/client-libraries-cpp.md

 ## Linux

 > **Note**
-> You can choose one of the following three installation methods according to your own situation: Compilation, Install RPM or Install Debian.
+> You can choose one of the following installation methods based on your needs: Compilation, Install RPM or Install Debian.

 ### Compilation